What is the shell?

 For Mac and Linux, which are Unix-based systems, you can access the Unix shell through an application called “Terminal”.
 It is findable like any other piece of software installed on your computer.

-Windows 10 users have the option to enable the Unix shell, which is already integrated into the operating system.
-You can find more information in Simplified Installation.
 For older versions of Windows, such as Windows 7 or Windows 8, the Unix shell is not natively available as part of the operating system.
-However, you can use the bash emulation layer provided in the command line installed with Git Bash.
+However, you can use the bash emulation layer in the command line that comes installed with Git Bash.

-Windows Power Shell and Command Prompt are traditional terminal applications that may have limitations when it comes to user-friendliness and features.
+Windows Power Shell and Command Prompt are traditional terminal applications that have limitations when it comes to user-friendliness and features.
 They lack multi-tab functionality, may not fully support UTF-8 characters, and have a limited set of features compared to modern terminal applications.
+There are also often different commands for these shells compared to Unix, so although they work similarly, we will not be supporting them in this workshop.